 Books create history, and history creates culture.
 When it comes to work culture, it’s easy to bypass the importance of books.
 However, here at Self-Publishing School, we believe in the power of writing books and reading books.

 Sitting down to read a book can seem a little intimidating to some people.
 But with a little guidance, purposeful reading can bring you and your company great results.

 Starting a book club is the first step in this process.

-There are four core steps to creating a successful book club:
+There are four core elements to creating a successful book club:

 Not only will reading a book help you learn about new topics, but it will also widen your interaction with coworkers and deepen your relationships.